House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Car fires and vehicle fires can be terrifying, and they do lead to casualties and loss of life.
 Thankfully, improvements in vehicle safety and technology mean that the number of vehicle fires is decreasing, but the introduction and greater ownership of electric and hybrid vehicles lead to concern.

-Extinguishing electric vehicle fires is more difficult than putting out a petrol car fire, and electric vehicles have been known to reignite hours or even days after the blaze was first extinguished.
+Extinguishing electric vehicle fires is more difficult than putting out petrol car fires but are far less common.
 Most manufacturers actually recommend allowing a controlled blaze to burn out of its own accord, but this isn’t always a feasible option for fire brigades.

 Read on for 10 car fire statistics in the UK, including information on electric car fires as well as details on some of the common causes of this kind of blaze.